Neevia

 For One (1) Computer

 This is an End User License Agreement.
 This is a contract.
 If you install this software, you must abide by the terms of this agreement.
-This license is applicable to all software products sold by Neevia Technology.
+This license is applicable to all software products sold by Neevia Tech.
 The term software includes upgrades, modified versions or updates.
 This software is licensed and not sold.
-Only a personal, non-transferable and nonexclusive right to use the Neevia products is granted to the end user.
+Only a non-transferable and nonexclusive right to use the Neevia products is granted to the end user.

 The following are definitions that should be noted by the user:

-THIS IS A CONTRACT BETWEEN YOU AND NEEVIA TECHNOLOGY.
+THIS IS A CONTRACT BETWEEN YOU AND NEEVIA TECH.
 YOU SHOULD CAREFULLY READ THIS LICENSING AGREEMENT AND MUST ACCEPT ALL THE TERMS AND CONDITIONS BEFORE INSTALLING THIS NEEVIA SOFTWARE.
 BY INSTALLING THE SOFTWARE, YOU ARE AGREEING TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS LICENSE.
 IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENSE, DO NOT INSTALL THE SOFTWARE, AND DO NOT USE THE SOFTWARE.
-IF YOU VIOLATE THIS AGREEMENT, YOU WILL BE SUBJECT TO LEGAL ACTION BY NEEVIA TECHNOLOGY.
+IF YOU VIOLATE THIS AGREEMENT, YOU WILL BE SUBJECT TO LEGAL ACTION BY NEEVIA TECH.

-Subject to the payment of applicable license fees, Neevia Technology grants you a nonexclusive right to use its accompanying Neevia software product and related documents (the Software) in the terms and conditions provided as follow:
+Subject to the payment of applicable license fees, Neevia Tech grants you a nonexclusive right to use its accompanying Neevia software product and related documents (the Software) in the terms and conditions provided as follow:

 LICENSE